t00bstAr/contentful-richtext-converter/README.md

 This is the initial commit and therefore might be up for breaking changes.

 **Update:**
-Still undergoing possible changes, but currently set up to support both ESM og CommonJS with browser and node specific verisons.
+Still undergoing possible changes, but currently set up to support both ESM og CommonJS with browser and node specific versions.

 ## Installation